Segmenting Action-Value Functions Over Time-Scales in SARSA via TD($\Delta$): Analysis

-\end{theorem} The proof is presented in appendix \ref{proofs}.\\ In Eq. \ref{thm3:Eq}, A variance term ($\frac{1-\gamma^{k}}{1-\gamma}$) is arising due to sampling error from rewards collected along trajectories.
+In Eq. \ref{thm3:Eq}, a variance term ($\frac{1-\eta^{k}}{1-\eta}$) is arising due to sampling error from rewards collected along trajectories.
 In particular, $\epsilon$ bounds the deviation of the empirical average of rewards from the true expected reward.
-Second term ($\gamma^{k} \Delta_{t-1}^{\hat{Q}_{\gamma}}$) in Eq. \ref{thm3:Eq} is a bias term that arises from bootstrapping off the previous phase's estimates.
-Similarly, we consider a phased SARSA version of multi-step $TD(\Delta)$.
-For each phase t, we update each W as follows:
+The second term ($\eta^{k} \Delta_{n-1}^{\hat{Q}_{\eta}}$) in Eq. \ref{thm3:Eq} is a bias term that arises from bootstrapping off the previous phase's estimates.

+Similarly, a phased SARSA variant of the multi-step $TD(\Delta)$ method is considered.
+For each phase n, each D component is updated as follows:

-We now determine the phased error's upper bound.
-The sum of the errors made by each W component $\sum_{z=0}^{Z}\Delta_{t}^{z}$ is known as $TD(\Delta)$, where $\Delta_{t}^{z}= max_{s, a}\bigg\{\bigg | \hat{W}_{z}(s,a) - W_{z}(s,a) \bigg |\bigg\}$.
-Key distinctions between SARSA and Q-learning in terms of the error bound: In SARSA, the error is determined by the agent's actual actions, which means that the Q-values are updated according to the state-action pairs that the agent visits during exploration.
-The error in Q-learning is derived from the greedy action, which is the action that maximizes the Q-value for the next state, under the assumption that the agent always acts optimally.
+The maximum threshold for the phased error has now been established.
+The cumulative errors of each D component, denoted as $TD(\Delta)$, is expressed as $\sum_{m=0}^{M}\Delta_{n}^{m}$, where $\Delta_{n}^{m}= \max_{s, a}\bigg\{\bigg | \hat{D}_{m}(s,a) - D_{m}(s,a) \bigg |\bigg\}$.
+Essential differences between SARSA and Q-learning regarding the error bound: In SARSA, the error is defined by the actions taken by the agent, indicating that the Q-values are modified based on the state-action pairings encountered by the agent during exploration.
+The inaccuracy in Q-learning emerges from the greedy action, which is defined as the action that maximizes the Q-value for the future state, assuming that the agent consistently operates in an optimal manner.